-Eva Louisa Jonas is a visual artist, facilitator and co-founder of art platform UnderExposed.
-She lives and works in Brighton, U.K.
+Eva Louisa Jonas is a visual artist, facilitator, and co-founder of the practice-based research collective UnderExposed.
+She is currently based in South London, U.K.

-Recent shows include >Keep Your Eyes Peeled< at Aff Galerie in Berlin, September 2020 and A Rumour Reached the Village in Why do it together if you can do it alone? at Lewisham Art House, as part of the PIC London Collective Strategies program, October 2019.
+In October 2020 she was part of Brighton Photo Fringe with Sketching a Succession and >Keep Your Eyes Peeled< at Aff Galerie in Berlin, September 2020.
+In October 2019 she was selected for the PIC London Collective Strategies program which culminated in the exhibition A Rumour Reached the Village in Why do it together if you can do it alone? at Lewisham Art House.

 Eva’s first book Let’s Sketch the Lay of the Land was published in October 2020 with a Parisian publisher, September books.

 Eva is a member of Artist Union England.

 > For further information on Eva's role as a facilitator and collaborator, see here <